 There are numerous studies of shift work and accidents.
 Night work may increase the incidence of both injuries and accidents.
 This is best seen from studies in hospitals, the number of errors and maltreatments of patients increases at night.
 Many studies from industry shows strange enough that night work does not provide any increased incidence of injuries.
 It can be interpreted in light of the many activities stopped during the night, thereby reducing the risk of accidents and injuries.
 Many of these studies, however, have been conducted by the industry itself, or been paid by the industry - and one can discuss if this connection between industry and researchers may have influenced the results.
 Economic considerations are strong when to decide whether work should be done around the clock – or not.

 Consequences for family life and social activities

 Shift workers have often time off when others have not, and are sleeping or at work when others have their leisure hours.
 This may cause social isolation of the shift workers, and reduce the time available for family and friends.
 This can cause problems, which could have an impact on health.
 Increased incidence of mental symptoms, family problems and drug abuse has been suggested to be related to shift work.

 This figure illustrates the complexity related to shift work and health.
 The shift work itself may cause diseases.
-However, in addition, the shift work may lead to behavior changes (such as increased smoking or less contact with other persons) which also can have negative health effects.
+However, in addition, the shift work may lead to behavior changes (like more smoking or less contact with other persons) which also can have negative health effects.
 Sleep disorders is a part of it all. © University of Bergen

 © University of Bergen/Author: B.E.
 Moen